Pensions and tax

 Unless you have a money purchase annual allowance (MPAA)*, you may be able to bring forward any unused annual allowances from the previous three tax years, to either reduce your annual allowance charge to a lower amount or reduce the annual allowance charge completely.

 Your pension provider or scheme administrator should be able to give you your pension input amount for that scheme.
 This refers to the amount of contributions or value of accrued benefits during the pension input period.
 If you think that you may be getting close to your annual allowance, or may have exceeded it, you may wish to consider taking advice from an independent financial adviser.

 The Money Purchase Annual Allowance (MPAA)

-If you have taken flexible benefits which include income, such as an ‘Uncrystallised Funds Pension Lump Sum (UFPLS)’ or flexi-access drawdown with income, and you want to continue paying contributions to a defined contribution pension scheme, you will have a reduced annual allowance of £4,000 p.a* towards your defined contribution benefits.
-The reduced allowance will apply if you have withdrawn more than the 25% tax free pension commencement lump sum (PCLS).
+If you have taken flexible benefits which include income, such as an ‘Uncrystallised Funds Pension Lump Sum (UFPLS)’ or flexi-access drawdown with income, and you want to continue paying contributions to a defined contribution pension scheme, you will have a reduced annual allowance of £10,000 p.a* towards your defined contribution benefits.
+The government has announced that this is reducing to £4,000 gross p.a. and will be backdated to apply from 6th April 2017.* The reduced allowance will apply if you have withdrawn more than the 25% tax free pension commencement lump sum (PCLS).
 The reduced amount is known as the ‘money purchase annual allowance' (MPAA) and includes both your own contribution and any other contribution paid on your behalf, such as an employer or a third party.
 You cannot bring forward any unused annual allowances from the previous three tax years to warrant a higher contribution than £4,000 towards your defined contribution benefits.

 The money purchase annual allowance will only start to apply from the day after you have taken flexible benefits and so any previous savings are not affected.